Herbalife24 Triathlon Los Angeles Hosted by Herbalife Nutrition Awards 2021 international distance winners Vincent Luis and Emma Pallant-Browne with a $ 40,000 Cash Prize - ExBulletin

 About Herbalife Nutrition Ltd.

-Herbalife Nutrition (NYSE: HLF) is a global company that has changed the lives of people with excellent nutritional products and a business opportunity for its independent distributors since 1980.
-The company offers high quality, science-backed products sold in over 90 countries from entrepreneurial distributors who offer one-on-one coaching and a supportive community that inspires their clients to embrace a healthier and more active lifestyle.
+Herbalife Nutrition (NYSE: HLF) is a global company that has changed people’s lives with excellent nutritional products and a business opportunity for its independent distributors since 1980.
+The company offers high quality, science-backed products. sold in over 90 countries by entrepreneurial distributors offering one-on-one coaching and a supportive community that inspires their clients to embrace a healthier and more active lifestyle.
 Through the Company’s global campaign to eradicate hunger, Herbalife Nutrition is also committed to bringing food and education to communities around the world.

 RESOURCES Herbalife Nutrition (NYSE: HLF)